liflab/beepbeep-3/Readme.md

 First make sure you have the following installed:

 - The Java Development Kit (JDK) to compile.
-BeepBeep was developed and tested on version 7 of the JDK, but it is probably safe to use either version 6 or 8.
+BeepBeep is developed to comply with Java version 6; it is probably safe to use any later version.
 - [Ant](http://ant.apache.org) to automate the compilation and build process

 Download the sources for BeepBeep from